Hi! Green Indy is for seekers of zero waste and community: those dedicated to learn and sharing accessible eco-practices.

-I started leading a full zero-waste lifestyle in late 2016 after experiencing life in an Indianapolis community where affluent trash gets left behind and food desert conditions and a lack of infrastructure meant many of my clients and neighbors rarely ate fresh fruit or vegetables.
+I started leading a full zero-waste lifestyle in 2015 after experiencing life in an Indianapolis community where affluent trash gets left behind and food desert conditions and a lack of infrastructure meant many of my clients and neighbors rarely ate fresh fruit or vegetables.

 The biggest zero waste myth